AnjaliSandip/ElmerFEM-OpenFOAM-Dakota/README.md

 This program, Elmer FEM-OpenFoam-Dakota interface, is released under license GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007.

-An interface program for 3 way coupling between Elmer FEM, OpenFoam and Dakota has been developed.
+A program for 3 way coupling between open-source software Elmer FEM, OpenFoam and Dakota has been developed.
 Furthermore, it was succesfully applied to benchmarks.
-The interface program along with examples have been provided.
+The program along with examples have been provided.

 Capabilities:
 The interface developed provides an open-source framework that integrates data analytics, finite element and finite volume methods.
 This framework enables a richer understanding of multi-physics/phase predictions in a time sensitive manner.
 Its key features include uncertainty quantification, surrogate modeling, parallel programming and robust post-processing capabilities.